Last updated April 1, 2020

 Those sites always seemed super-cheesy to me.
 But I researched this one.

 The parent company, CJ Environmental, has a BBB rating of B+.
-From past research I’ve done as a business journalist on selling gold jewelry (including dental fillings.
-I’m not even kidding), I know mail-in services like this can be a good deal, as can your local pawn shop.
+From past research I’ve done as a business journalist on selling gold jewelry (including dental fillings), I know mail-in services like this can be a good deal, as can your local pawn shop.
 Just research them first.

-It turned out to be really easy.
-I entered my name and address on their website, they sent me a mailer, I stuck the jewelry in it, dropped it in the mailbox and two weeks later got a check in the mail (they also give you a tracking number to chart it online, which is great).
+- I entered my name and address on their website, they sent me a USPS mailer, I stuck the jewelry in it, dropped it in the mailbox and two weeks later got a check in the mail.
+You can also ask for a FedEx label.
+Both come with tracking numbers.